How to Use a Load Calc Worksheet for Office Buildings

 General Lighting Load (Volt-Ampere (VA) per Square Foot)

 The first step in any commercial calculation is the general lighting load.
-According to NEC Table 220.12, office buildings have a prescribed minimum load based on their area.
-This value is given in volt-ampere (VA) per square foot.
-For an office, the NEC specifies a unit load, which must be multiplied by the building’s total square footage (measured from the outside dimensions).
-Because office lighting is expected to run for more than three hours, it is considered a continuous load.
-Therefore, a continuous load calculation requires multiplying the total lighting load by 125%.
-It’s important to note that recent NEC editions have updated these tables to reflect energy-efficient lighting, so always consult the locally adopted code.
+According to NEC Table 220.42(A), office buildings have a prescribed unit lighting load based on their area.
+This value is given in volt‑ampere (VA) per square foot.
+For offices you can use the table unit value multiplied by the building’s total square footage (measured from the outside dimensions).
+Because office lighting is often continuous (three hours or more), continuous‑load treatment applies; however, when you use the unit values in NEC Table 220.42(A) those values already include the 125% continuous multiplier, so you do not apply an additional 125% multiplier to the table value.
+If you calculate lighting from raw watts rather than using the Table 220.42(A) unit values, apply the 125% multiplier for continuous loads.
+It’s important to note that recent NEC editions updated these unit values to reflect energy‑efficient lighting, so always consult the locally adopted code.

 Receptacle Load Calculations